-I quickly turned the page, tried to act casual, checked the dose, and when i turned around, he was standing up, had removed his trousers, and was standing facing the wall, waiting for me to give his injection. i gave him his injection, placed a band aide and waited for him to get his trousers situated again so i could open my office door.
+I quickly turned the page, tried to act casual, checked the dose, and when I turned around, he was standing up, had removed his trousers, and was standing facing the wall, waiting for me to give his injection.
+I gave him his injection, placed a band aide and waited for him to get his trousers situated again so I could open my office door.

-i sat down and called the environmental services, and asked them to please come to my office and assist us with my door. the patient and i struck up our conversation, where we had left off, and everything ended up ok, but trust me! i never took another patient into my office alone without thoroughly checking the chart first again!Last edit by Joe V on Jun 17, '18
+I sat down and called the environmental services, and asked them to please come to my office and assist us with my door.
+The patient and I struck up our conversation, where we had left off, and everything ended up ok, but trust me!
+I never took another patient into my office alone without thoroughly checking the chart first again!Last edit by Joe V on Jun 17, '18